M4rk9696/m4rk9696.github.io/website/blog/2018-11-15-Law_of_Demeter.md

 ```

 #### Why use the Law of Demeter?
-- Increases maintainable and adaptable
+Law of Demeter stems from Seperation of Concerns.
+Following it reduces the
+coupling between modules and it increases maintainability.

-#### Why will the code become a problem?
+#### An example of why coupling will become a problem?

 Currently Class A **directly** depends on Class O.